minddocdev/mou-release-action/README.md

           token: ${{ github.token }}
 ```

-In the following example, the action will check for the latest published release that matches
+More complex example, where the action will check for the latest published release that matches
 `myapp@` prefix, create a changelog for all the commits that has the `(myapp)` scope,
 and bump the version to `minor`, `major` or `patch` depending on the commit messages and if there
 was a previous `minor` or `major` bump in the diff with the latest published tag.
+This setting is ideal for monorepos, where multiple release scopes live.

 ```yaml
 name: 'myrelease'